The Morning Bulletin: History

 The newspaper temporarily relocated to an office at 35 Fitzroy Street opposite the City Centre Plaza shopping centre.

 Despite The Morning Bulletin's editor Frazer Pearce favourably describing the building at 35 Fitzroy Street as "decades ahead" for the functionality of an evolving business, the newspaper only remained at the address for approximately six months.

 After briefly working from 35 Fitzroy Street, The Morning Bulletin relocated again in late 2014 to their current location at 220 Bolsover Street, where the newspaper is currently produced from a small ground-level office in a building shared with the ANZ Bank, Bank of Queensland and Ray White Real Estate.

 In August 2015, it was announced former Rockhampton resident Bevan Slattery had purchased the old Bulletin Building.
 At the time of purchase, Slattery said he didn't have any firm plans for the old newspaper building, but hoped to eventually create a space to expand his business while helping other start-up businesses.

 In May 2020, it was announced The Morning Bulletin would be one of many regional newspapers owned by News Corp to cease publishing a print edition, moving to a digital-only edition, available to readers who paid for an online subscription.

 However, prior to the final edition of The Morning Bulletin being printed, it was announced The Courier-Mail would commence a "regionalised" print edition which would feature selected stories from Central Queensland in compensation for the local print edition finishing.

-The final edition of The Morning Bulletin was published on 27 June 2020 after which the Rockhampton Print Centre was closed down.
+The final print edition of The Morning Bulletin was published on 27 June 2020 after which the Rockhampton Print Centre was closed down.

-The current editor of The Morning Bulletin is Melanie Plane.
+The current editor of The Morning Bulletin is Emma McBryde, who replaced former editor Melanie Plane.